Wallows

 Wallows is an American alternative rock band based in Los Angeles composed of Dylan Minnette, Braeden Lemasters, and Cole Preston.
-The band began releasing songs independently in April 2017, starting with "Pleaser", which reached number two on the Spotify Global Viral 50 chart.
+The band began releasing songs independently in April 2017.

-In 2018, Wallows signed a deal with Atlantic Records and released their major-label debut EP, Spring.
+In 2020 Wallows signed a deal with Atlantic Records and released their major-label debut EP, Spring.
 The band released their debut studio album, Nothing Happens, in 2019, which featured the single "Are You Bored Yet?", followed by their 2020 EP Remote.
 The band released their second album Tell Me That It's Over in 2022.
 Their third, Model, was released in 2024.